ColumPaget/almanac/README.md

    -xtitle <title string>         when -persist is used, also set the xterm title to be <title string> (see 'display formats' for details of title strings)
    -xterm-title <title string>    when -persist is used, also set the xterm title to be <title string> (see 'display formats' for details of title strings)
    -refresh <len>                 when in persist mode, update with this frequency, where 'len' is a number postfixed by 'm' 'h' 'd' or 'w' for 'minutes', 'hours', 'days' or 'weeks'. e.g. '2d' two days, '30m' thiry minutes.
 Default 2m.
+	 -warn <when>                   when in persist mode put a warning in the xterm title bar if any event is due before 'when'. 'when' is a number postfixed by 'm' 'h' 'd' or 'w' for 'minutes', 'hours', 'days' or 'weeks'. e.g. '2d' two days, '30m' thiry minutes.
+	 -warn-raise <when>             when in persist mode put a warning in the xterm title bar AND RAISE THE WINDOW (this can be annoying, but it's meant to be) if any event is due before 'when'. 'when' is a number postfixed by 'm' 'h' 'd' or 'w' for 'minutes', 'hours', 'days' or 'weeks'. e.g. '2d' two days, '30m' thiry minutes.
    -of <fmt>   specify format to output. '<fmt> will be one of 'csv', 'ical', 'sgical', 'txt' or 'ansi'.
 Default is 'ansi'.
 See 'Output Formats' below for more details
    -maxlen <len>     When importing calendars set the max length of an event to <len> where len is a number postfixed by 'm' 'h' 'd' or 'w' for 'minutes', 'hours', 'days' or 'weeks'. e.g. '2d' two days, '30m' thiry minutes.
    -u         Terminal supports unicode up to code 0x8000